Seisaku Nakamura: Murders

 According to his testimony, on August 22, 1938, he attempted to rape two women; they resisted him, so he murdered them.
 He was 14 years old at that time.
 However, the two murders are often excluded from his serial murders.

 On August 18, 1941, at the age of 17, Nakamura killed a third woman and injured a fourth.
 On August 20, 1941, three more people were found dead, murdered by Nakamura.
 On September 27, 1941, he murdered his brother, and injured his father, his sister, his sister-in-law and his niece.
 On August 30, 1942, he murdered a couple, their daughter, and their son, and attempted to rape another daughter.

 Information about his crimes were restricted because many thought news about his crimes would cause excessive trouble during the already tense war time, so Nakamura went unapprehended for longer than he might have otherwise.
 His family knew that he was responsible for the deaths but were afraid of revenge and did not come forward.

 Arrest, trial, and execution

-He was arrested for nine murders on October 12, 1942.
+Nakamura was arrested for nine murders on October 12, 1942.
 He also admitted two others.
 On November 11, his father Fumisada Nakamura (中村 文貞, Nakamura Fumisada) committed suicide.
 He was tried as an adult under the Wartime Law (戦時刑事特別法, Senji Keiji Tokubetsu Hō).
 The doctors claimed that he was not guilty by reason of insanity.
-However, the trial proceeded rapidly and he was executed soon after.
+However, the trial proceeded rapidly.
+Nakamura was found guilty and sentenced to death in February 1944.
+He was executed by hanging on July 24, 1944.

 The book, Senzen no Shōnen Hanzai (戦前の少年犯罪) discussed the incident.
 It was published in October 2007.